stanFurrer/KPMG_ML_Challenge/README.md

 **Obervation** :
 > * The imputation based on predictors match the original distributions
-> * We remove the Minstay night features as it is missing in the all testing dataset.
+> * We remove the Minstay night feature as it is missing in the all testing dataset.
 We could have use the [insideairbnb](http://insideairbnb.com/) dataset to found matching paterns.
 > * We fix the case where the number of bed is egal to zero as it might be an error.
 We use predictors to get accurate results.